 Assessment will take place in the same week by the prioritization team to keep as much consistency as possible.
 The team will also use the same tool as assessment.

 After the data is collected, a second meeting will be held to review the data, and the team will be tasked with coming to a consensus as to which encampment should be prioritized.
 If there is no consensus by the team, the team will utilize the detailed data reports from EMS and Metro Health Department and turn to a majority vote amongst the prioritization team.
-The prioritization team then shouldassessment and obtain permission from the committee Committee for the proposed changes.
+The prioritization team then should consider revising the assessment and obtain permission from the SWOP committee for the proposed changes.

 The Outdoor Homelessness Strategy will be implemented until there are no encampments identified.
 Once the strategy gets to this stage, the resources allocated towards encampment engagement will continue to be requested to strengthen the allocation for the BNL.